digitalcredentials/tls-did/doc/did-method-spec.md

 A possible mitigation for these security risks would be to monitor changes to a TLS-DID contract and the creation of possibly competing TLS-DID contracts.
 Competing smart contracts contain the TLS-DID's domain.
 ## Downgrade

-- Andere DID Methode: Uli's Paper

 ## Eavesdropping
-- No private information should be stored on the TLS-DID registry and TLS-DID contracts, thus no private information should be transmitted.
+No private information should be stored on the TLS-DID registry and TLS-DID contracts, thus no private information should be transmitted.

 ## Replay